-If you wanted to make it a focus you could also try ‘song’ – we love Sesame Street’s Feelings Song which helps tamariki understand how confusing jealousy can be.
+Sesame Street’s Feelings Song helps tamariki understand 'jealousy' as an emotion – and consider how confusing it can be.
 Older tamariki enjoy this too!
-The video will make them laugh but it’s a beautiful song and would make a great assembly performance!
+The video will make them laugh but it’s a great song and would make a fun assembly performance.

-- Show the song, then the second time through, stop after Grover’s first feeling – mad and sad about not having his wish come true – Ask - what's the feeling?
+- Have a watch, then second time through, stop after Grover’s first feeling – mad and sad about not having his wish come true.
+Ask: what's the feeling?
 Disappointment.